Alka-Seltzer: History

-Paul Margulies (father of actress Julianna Margulies) created the famous "Plop, plop, fizz, fizz" ad campaign when he worked as a Madison Avenue ad executive.
-The ubiquitous jingle was composed by Tom Dawes—a former member of The Cyrkle.
-The slogan was altered to "Plink, plink, fizz" in the United Kingdom.

-During the race for space in the early 1960s before the moon landing, there was a commercial with Speedy in a space suit and a jingle with the lyrics "On Man's first trip through space, I only hope that I'm aboard, securely strapped in place.
-They'll track our ship with radar and telescopes and soon, imagine seeing Speedy Alka-Seltzer on the moon!"

 George Raft starred in the 1969 Alka-Seltzer commercial "The Unfinished Lunch".
 It consisted of Raft incarcerated in a prison lunchroom.
 He takes a bite of the prison food and recoils.
 Suddenly he bangs his cup on the steel table.
 It ripples throughout the room.
 He starts intoning "Alka-Seltzer, Alka-Seltzer..."
 Soon, the other hundreds of inmates do the same.
-(The commercial became so popular that several weeks later, Raft appeared as a guest on The Tonight Show Starring Johnny Carson.
+The commercial became so popular that several weeks later, Raft appeared as a guest on The Tonight Show Starring Johnny Carson.
 Raft told Carson that it took more than 7 hours to tape the 30-second commercial.
 Raft was enraged by the end of the day, thus making his inmate portrayal that much more convincing for the final editing.
 The film crew gave Raft his crumpled tin cup, which he showed to Carson and the audience.

 An animated mid-1960s commercial, animated by R. O. Blechman, shows a man and his own stomach sitting opposite each other in chairs, having an argument moderated by their therapist in a voiceover.
 The stomach (voiced by Gene Wilder) accuses the man of purposely trying to irritate it.
 The man accuses his stomach of complaining too much about the foods he likes.
-The therapist suggests Alka-Seltzer, and further suggests that the two must take care of each other.
+The therapist suggests Alka-Seltzer and that the two must take care of each other.
 The closing words are of the stomach saying to the man: "Well, I'll try — if you will."

 Alka-Seltzer had a series of commercials during the mid-1960s that used a song called "No Matter What Shape (Your Stomach's In)".
 A different version was recorded by The T-Bones and was released as a single, which became a hit in 1966.
 The ads featured only the midsections (no faces) of people of all shapes and sizes.
 A clip of the ad can be seen briefly in the 1988 motion picture The In Crowd, immediately before the movie's first live broadcast of the fictitious "Perry Parker's Dance Party."